filesender/filesender/docs/v3.0/admin/configuration/index.md

 * __available:__ since version 3.1

 ### tenant_admin
 * __description:__ UIDs (as per the configured saml_uid_attribute) of FileSender tenant administrators.
-Accounts with these UIDs can access the Statistics page through the web UI and view stats realed to the IDP they are a teant admin of.
+Accounts with these UIDs can access the Statistics page through the web UI and view stats related to the IDP they are a tenant admin of.
 Separate multiple entries with a comma (',').
 * __mandatory:__ no
 * __type:__ string
 * __default:__ -